This Thomas Rosenthal knife was acquired through a coupon process at a local supermarket for this test.

 This Thomas Rosenthal Group stainless-handled knife is a popular design and very practical size for a variety of cutting/chopping tasks.
 It's easy to control, use and clean.
 This knife does offer good value when offered for a reasonable price.
 For the price, it's a worthwhile buy.

-As for durability, I would expect the handle to last long, and the blade has enough substance to withstand several sharpenings.
+As for durability, we would expect the handle to last long, and the blade has enough substance to withstand several sharpenings.
 So it really should also last for years if it stored and sharpened properly.

 It's also a nice little knife for a hostess or as a thank you gift, and many stores offer coupon promotions where you can build a set of Thomas knives based on your store purchases.
 This is a great budget way to increase your kitchen cutlery.
 Though not professional in terms of blade quality, they are very useful and practical if you are prepared to sharpen them immediately.